 - Add another layer of bureaucracy for employees to deal with

-- Base all benefits such as vacations or pay rate to seniority only
+- Base all benefits, such as vacations or pay rates, on seniority only

 Unions require an application to the National Labor Relations Board and a 30% vote by employees to be approved.
 Avoid letting it get to a vote.

-2. Be Careful About What You Tell Employees About the Union
+Tip 2: Be Careful About What You Tell Employees About the Labor Union